 - You delete your account at which point your account is deactivated and all Personal Information is erased.
 You can delete your account in account settings under Delete Account.
 Deleted accounts cannot be recovered; or

-- Your account expires at which point we erase or obfuscate all Personal Information.
-Unless you reactivate your account, your expired account is not identifiable in any way.
-We expire all accounts that have been inactive for more than 18 months; or
+- Your account is archived at which point we erase or obfuscate all Personal Information.
+Unless you reactivate your account, your archived account is not identifiable in any way.
+We archive all accounts that have been inactive for more than 18 months; or

-- Your Institution deletes your account through our data synchronisation with the Institution (see Data Synchronisation below).
+- Your Institution deletes your account through our data synchronisation with the Institution (see Data Synchronisation below) or by a request from your Institution.

 1.4.
 Who we share your Personal Information with